firmworks/FileViewer/docs/index.md

    1. Record Id – Use this to give context to the component so it only shows records related to the provided record Id.

-   1. Name - The name of the File Viewer Configurations Metadata record you want to use to source your viewer screen
+   1. Name - The name of the FileViewer Configurations Metadata record you want to use to source your viewer screen

    1. Search Objects – Comma delimited list of objects the user can search against